-Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes
+Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No

 Salaries, Administrative

 This measure reports the average salary of administrators in the district.
 The average district salary is compared to national and state average salary for these educators.